 Rich is a community facilitator and mobilizer.
 He regularly supports community groups in better understanding their pressing issues and in developing focused strategies to address them.
 The workshops and community events that he facilitates stress the importance of collaboration for collective impact.
-Increasingly he is being asked to train academic audiences about how how to effectively engage community groups in research and action.
+Increasingly he is being asked to coach and train academic audiences about how how to effectively engage community groups in research and action.

 Rich has visited over 40 countries around the world and previously worked as a cross-cultural social planner in Toronto.
 He now lives with his family in Waterloo, Ontario.
-Rich is a member of a community-minded Mennonite church active in a multicultural neighbourhood of Kitchener.
+Rich is a member of a Mennonite church active in a multicultural neighbourhood of Kitchener.
 He has self-published two family history books.

 Rich's complete CV can be found here.